rackerlabs/docs-cloud-identity/CONTRIBUTING.md

 output, or to the staging URL that Ash is working on.
 -->

-## Merging content

-All pull requests must be reviewed before they are merged.
+# Submitting your changes

+When you've completed your changes, submit a pull request.
+Someone on the Information Development team will review your PR.
-- For minor updates and corrections, get a peer review to ensure that content is error-free and doesn't introduce other issues.
+- Minor updates and corrections get a quick review to ensure that content is error-free and doesn't introduce other issues.
-- For more complex changes or additions, the content requires both technical and editorial review before it can be merged.
+- More complex changes or additions require both technical and editorial review.

-### Technical review

-*Quality team to add info here.*

-### Editorial review

-*Quality team to add info here.*
+Depending on the review feedback, you might be asked to make additional changes.

+After content has been reviewed and approved, the updates can be merged to the master branch.
+The merge triggers the build and deploy process.
+Typically, new content is available on developer.rackspace.com within a minute or two after it is merged.
+Larger updates might take a bit longer.

 ## Previewing changes

-To preview changes, build the documentation locally by using one of the following options:
+If you want to preview your changes in the context of the entire project, use either of the following methods to build a local copy of the Sphinx documentation project.

 - Install and run the [Sphinx documentation generator](http://sphinx-doc.org/) to build the project locally with the [Read the Docs theme](http://docs.readthedocs.org/en/latest/theme.html).
 See the following instructions.